RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #63, #64, #65

+Started exploring a kill contract gametype I'm dubbing Gunrunners.
+Right now I worked on the system for changing your contract when you turn in the gun that you have.
+I need to adjust the system to never choose the class that you are.

 ## #61, #62

 Realized I never put in my last couple sessions from the stream two days ago.
 My